 "That enables us to be able to work on the trail through the area of the wetlands," said White.

 The Hoot, Toot and Whistle Trail starts at the footbridge off Main Street, then it goes to the Mountain Mills picnic area at the end of Fairview Avenue, where the trail comes out.
-The trail is at least a mile long, according to White.
-It is named for the line it takes, an old railroad, which had run up until the early 1900s.

 "A major accomplishment was the pedestrian bridge over the Deerfield Valley River," said Greene.
 "That was tremendous.
 Thanks to Barry Reardon, we got that accomplished.
 And that's generated so much energy and interest in the trails."

 Reardon donated the footbridge to the town.
 It was opened to the public on June 1.

 Right now, the Hoot, Toot and Whistle Trail has a temporary, or bypass, route that goes to the left of the Moover building, White said.
 Because there is construction taking place at the building, the field where the trail usually goes is closed off.

 People have been using the trail for years but the committee has been attempting to get the trail cleaned up and make it more accessible.
 It isn't officially open but maintenance for making it an official trail of the town is in progress.
 Certain sections have been recently mowed by committee members.

 "At the moment, we're just trying to get it in as a hiking trail," said White.
 "You could bike it if you wanted but it's not a continuous flat, smooth trail.
 Areas of it are really nice ... but there are other areas that we need to make bridges to go across some of the smaller streams."